-Scroll containing the following spells: invisibility, detect invisible, detect magic, and haste
+Scroll containing the following spells: invisibility, detect invisible, detect magic, and haste just before it can be realized.

 Arctigis has been a faithful servitor of Zhengyi since the time, centuries earlier, when the lich was actually a living being.
 Zhengyi, then a wizard, subdued the white dragon when Arctigis was a sub-adult.